venkataraokadari/conversational-agent-application-starter-kit/README.md

 ## Application Starter Kit
 An Application Starter Kit (ASK) is a multi-service sample application that is designed to demonstrate common industry `patterns` and best practices around Watson services.

-This sample application highlights one of those industry patterns, known as a [Conversational Pattern](#conversational-pattern).
+This sample application highlights one of those industry patterns, known as a [Conversational Agent](#conversational-agent).

-## Conversational Pattern
+## Conversational Agent

 First, make sure you read the [Reference Information](#reference-information) to understand the services that are involved in this pattern.
 This reference information will explain common terminology for these services such as `classifier`, `confidence scores`, `intents`, `training`, and so on.

-The following image shows a flow diagram for a Conversational Pattern using the Natural Language Classifier and the Dialog service:
+The following image shows a flow diagram for a Conversational Agent using the Natural Language Classifier and the Dialog service:
 <p align="center">
   <img src="docs/demo_architecture.png"/>
 </p>